 Before we connect any testing equipment, our first step is a thorough visual inspection.
 Your plumber will briefly turn off a water valve to safely examine the device and the area around it for any obvious signs of trouble, like leaks, corrosion, or physical damage.
 We also check to make sure all essential parts, like the shutoff valves and test cocks, are in place and haven’t been altered.
 This initial once-over helps us spot any immediate red flags that might affect the test or indicate a larger problem before we begin.

-How We Check Your Device’s Valves and Pressure
+How a Pro Checks Your Valves and Pressure

 Once the visual inspection is complete, we move on to the technical test.
 For this part, the water supply to the device is temporarily shut off.
 Your plumber will then attach a specialized test kit to the test cocks on your backflow preventer.
 This equipment allows us to measure the pressure within the system and make sure the internal check valves and relief valves are doing their job correctly—opening and closing exactly when they’re supposed to.
 We carefully analyze the pressure readings to confirm they meet the strict safety standards required for certification.